 While not fatal in itself, hypertension or high blood pressure, are among the leading cause of worry for many people.
-Hypertension is a condition which increases the risk of many dangers associated with health, some of which are potentially fatal.
+Hypertension is a condition that increases the risk of many dangers associated with health, some of which are potentially fatal.

 Blood pressure refers to the pressure on the blood vessel walls that are exerted by the blood being circulated around the body.
 It involves two measurements: the maximum (systolic) and the minimum (diastolic) pressure.